 Every activity comes with risks, especially those that involve wheels, speed, and the unpredictable factors that drivers and motorcyclists experience while on the road.
 Make sure you have the motorcycle insurance you need to be fully covered in the event of an accident.

 A member agent in the Trusted Choice® network can help.
-There are over 22,000 member agencies with 27,000 locations in communities like yours across the U.S. Find an independent agent now for home, auto and motorcycle insurance quotes.
+There are over 22,000 member agencies with 27,000 locations in communities like yours across the U.S. Find an Imperium Insurance agent now for home, auto and motorcycle insurance quotes.

 Motorcycle Accident Facts

 - Motorcycle-related deaths increased by 55% in the past decade

 - 4,500 people died in motorcycle accidents in 2010 alone

 - Motorcycle injuries and deaths cost about $12 billion annually

 You know the risks are out there: a deer crossing the street in a blind curve; drivers neglecting to check their blind spot or traveling too fast through an intersection.
 Motorcycle riders see these dangers each time they ride.

 You can’t prevent an accident from happening, but you can be prepared.
 Some of the important measures that can make a difference include taking a motorcycle safety course, wearing protective gear, and making sure you have adequate motorcycle insurance.